-In a consumer-goods transaction in which the collateral was sold for the amount of the debt, so that
+In a consumer-goods transaction in which the collateral was sold for the amount of the debt, so that no surplus or deficiency exists, the secured party is not obligated to provide information under this section.

 In a consumer-goods transaction in which a consumer obligor is liable for a deficiency but the secured party is not attempting to collect it, the secured party is not obligated to provide information under Section (b)(1), but Section (b)(2) requires the secured party to provide a waiver of the deficiency within fourteen days after receipt of a request therefor.